TM1Innovators/pa-foundation-framework/README.md

 - Do your client-side administrators have enough logging information without digging around in poorly-organised files?
 - Is your model consistently-named and easily browsable by an end user?

-If any of these questions are difficult to answer, The Planning Analytics Foundation Framework (PAFF) may provide a solution.
+If any of these questions are difficult to answer, the Planning Analytics Foundation Framework (PAFF) may provide a solution.

 PAFF is a build management system for Planning Analytics TM1.
 It does not prescribe or dictate process -- it merely provides the tools required to implement them in line with your client's needs.